I would be honored to help you on your path to publication!

 "Elizabeth has been editing my work since 2013, and I cannot recommend her keen eye enough!
 Her feedback has been consistently thoughtful, respectful, and constructive.
 Most recently, she has played a major role in getting my debut novel into excellent shape for publishing houses.
 I honestly can't (and wouldn't want to!) envision a manuscript edit without her input." -Elizabeth Green, author of CONFESSIONS OF A CURIOUS BOOKSELLER (Lake Union)

 - Member of the Association of Authors' Representatives

 As a literary agent, I'm required to have a finger on the pulse of the publishing industry.
 To maintain a firm understanding of the current market—what is salable and why.
 I carry that knowledge and experience to Copps Editorial, and I absolutely love working with authors to bring their manuscripts to the next level.
 One of my favorite parts of the job is the back and forth on an early draft of a project.
 Nothing makes me happier than solving a niggling plot issue or problematic character arc and seeing an author light up when they realize just how powerful their writing can be.

 For the past decade, I've dedicated myself to the care and management of author careers.
-At Copps Literary Services, my business philosophy is simple: to foster relationships across the industry that are equitable, transparent, and long-lasting.
+My business philosophy is simple: to foster relationships across the industry that are equitable, transparent, and long-lasting.

 I'm drawn to fresh takes on timeless plots; stories that are thought provoking and discussion spurring.
 I love complex characters who are brimming with personality and burst off the page.
 Who are irreverent and dark.
 Smart and sarcastic.
 Creative and wise.